-My essential recommendation is to feed your pet (and your entire family) as much unprocessed, fresh food as you can afford.
+It's best to feed your pet (and your entire family) as much unprocessed, fresh food as you can afford.
 If you can't afford to feed an entirely fresh, living, raw or gently cooked diet, offer fresh food snacks instead.
 Research shows that providing any amount of healthy foods to dogs and cats is better than no healthy food at all.